Nike Credit Card

 Here are some alternatives.

-1. Amazon Rewards Visa Signature Card: If you shop for Nike products or other sportswear on Amazon, this card could be beneficial.
-It offers 3% back at Amazon.com and Whole Foods Market, 2% back at restaurants, gas stations, and drugstores, and 1% back on all other purchases.
-If you’re a Prime member, you get 5% back at Amazon.com and Whole Foods Market.
+1. Amazon Rewards Visa Signature Card: If I like to shop for Nike stuff or other sportswear on Amazon, this card could be a real winner for me.
+It gives me 3% back at Amazon.com and Whole Foods Market, 2% back at restaurants, gas stations, and drugstores, and 1% back on everything else.
+And if I’m a Prime member, I score a sweet 5% back at Amazon.com and Whole Foods Market.
+Can’t beat that, y’all!

 Nike